PouyaPouryaie/gitdemo/readme.md

 # Git Learning

-this doc use for learn basic command in git & gitHub
+This document show how to use basic command from Git.

-**if you are want seen command open readme3.md, this file write have command and add note about that**
+**if you are want seen command open readme3.md, this file contain commands and add note about it**